When Facts Don't Matter

 Arrow Icon Back to What's On

-The exhibition looked at various aspects of online data capture – highlighted in recent times by Facebook data controversies, we are now more aware than ever of how our personal data can be shared, used, manipulated or deleted.
+The exhibition looks at various aspects of online data capture – highlighted in recent times by Facebook data controversies, we are now more aware than ever of how our personal data can be shared, used, manipulated or deleted.
 We have assumed in the past that our subscription to social media platforms, or indeed any other form of data capture online, from banking to shopping, means companies will respect our rights to privacy or secrecy, however this is becoming less certain as news stories gather of data compromises.

 In his book Psycho-politics: Neoliberalism and New Technologies of Power, Byung-Chul Han writes: Today, we are entering the age of digital psychopolitics.
 It means passing from passive surveillance to active steering.
 As such, it is precipitating a further crisis of freedom: now, free will is at stake.
 Big Data is a highly efficient psychopolitical instrument that makes it possible to achieve comprehensive knowledge of the dynamics of social communication.
 This knowledge is knowledge for the sake of domination and control....
 For human beings to be able to act freely, the future must be open.
 However, Big Data is making it possible to predict human behavior.
 This means the future is becoming calculable and controllable.